dilyn-corner/tailscale-snap/README.md

 Open the URL that command spits out into a web browser and login to your tailscale account.
-That connection will remain active for as long as the tailscaled daemon is running (or for as long as the session is valid).
-Namely, the connection will NOT autostart on login.
+That connection will remain active for as long as the session is valid.

-Enabling persistent connections across reboots is a "TODO" :)

 # Issues